lukaszkondrat/squash_coaching/README.md

 This is a Next.js project.
-You can check the live version here: [url here]
+You can check the live version here: https://singaporesquashcoach.com